 Emphasize that Elevate is a tool for improvement, and will not be used in any evaluations of teachers or the school.
 Elevate is intended to give teachers timely feedback that they can use to make adjustments to their practice and monitor the resulting changes over time.
 They are not designed to evaluate educators.
 It would be invalid to evaluate teachers based on students’ impressions because students enter the classroom with mindsets and expectations that have been shaped by their prior experiences.

-Focus on the learning conditions and/or target groups that teachers agreed were most connected to school/district priorities.
+Focus on the learning conditions and/or focal groups that teachers agreed were most connected to school/district priorities.

-Look closely at the measures under each learning condition and/or target group results to identify areas for celebration and areas for improvement.
+Look closely at the measures under each learning condition and/or focal group results to identify areas for celebration and areas for improvement.

 Set a clear goal for improvement connected to your school/district priorities.

 Create structures for teachers to collaborate as they try out new strategies and schedule additional cycles of Elevate to monitor progress towards the goal.